-- Cleaning up a mess that they made - Helping fix something that they broke - Having resources/equipment removed which was not used appropriately - Having to be accompanied to get belongings/line up - Completing work that was not finished in the appropriate time

-School staff may decide to issue a time out consequence at lunchtime or break time, which will be part of our restorative approach with a child.
-However, children will always have the opportunity to use the toilet as well as have a snack or have their lunch.
+- Cleaning up a mess that they made - Helping fix something that they broke - Having resources/equipment removed which was not used appropriately - Having to be accompanied to get belongings/line up - Completing work that was not finished in the appropriate time always have the opportunity to use the toilet as well as have a snack or have their lunch.
 We aim to avoid time out consequences as they often seem illogical to children and are often unrelated to the unacceptable behaviour.
-Staff will support children in drawing a 'Consequence Tree'.
-This will help the child to understand the natural and logical consequences of their behaviour.